-Reed Switches may be actuated through non-ferrous materials
+Magnetic reed switches may be actuated through non-ferrous materials.

-Reed switches can be actuated through non-ferrous (non-magnetic) materials, such as wood, aluminum, plastic and stainless steel, as long as the magnetic field of the actuator is strong enough to reach the switch through the thickness of the material.
-This means that a reed switch can be enclosed, or hidden, within a sealed environment and actuated from outside without compromising the switch, protected components or materials inside the enclosure.
+Magnetic reed switches, or magnetic reed sensors, can also be actuated through non-ferrous (non-magnetic) materials, including wood, aluminum, plastic, or stainless steel, so long as the magnetic field of the chosen actuator is strong enough to reach the switch through the thickness of the material.
+What this means is that a magnetic reed switch may be kept enclosed, or hidden, within a sealed environment.

-Reed Switches may also be used with ferrous metals
+Magnetic reed switches may be used with ferrous metals.

 While generally not recommended, magnetic reed switches may also be used with ferrous (magnetic) materials, such as steel and iron, in certain circumstances.
 Within those applications, however, special considerations must be made as to determine precisely how the magnetic field of the reed switch actuator will be affected by the external magnetic properties of any surrounding materials.
 It is therefore recommended that customer prototype sample testing of the chosen magnetic reed switch, or magnetic reed sensor model, is fully conducted in advance of any final installation.